mayas1985/Quizapp/README.md

-# Quizapp
+# Encuesta
 ## Serverless Architecture
- Quizapp truely rely on AWS Serverless architecture to store and retrieve data.
+ Encuesta truely rely on AWS Serverless architecture to store and retrieve data.
  Angular app calls AWS API Gateway which in turn calls lambda which acts as a api host and is highly scalable.
  Lambda authenticate user with JWT tokens and calls dynomo db to retrieve data for authenticated users.
 ### CloudFormation